 Do you need to bill customers and clients repeatedly every week, month or year?
 If your answer is yes, then this article is right for you.
 You will learn how they can help you do this seamlessly.
-With subscriptions, you can bill customers at regular intervals and schedules.
+With Woocommerce subscriptions, you can bill customers at regular billing periods and schedules.

 On its own, Woocommerce cannot handle subscriptions.
 To get this function, you have to install a subscription plugin.
 In this article, we will be looking into the benefits of setting up a Woocommerce Subscription.
 More importantly, we will present to you the best 5 Woocommerce Subscription plugins for WordPress.